Reserve Bank of India

 ii.
 For purposes other than hedging, to the extent stipulated in paragraph 8 below.

-(h) IRD transactions shall be settled bilaterally or through any clearing arrangement approved by the Reserve Bank for the purpose.
+(i) IRD transactions shall be settled bilaterally or through any clearing arrangement approved by the Reserve Bank for the purpose.
+FCS-OIS transactions may also be settled as decided bilaterally by the counterparties.

-(i) Settlement basis and other market conventions for IRD transactions shall be specified by FIMMDA, in consultation with market participants.
+(j) Settlement basis and other market conventions for IRD transactions may be specified by FIMMDA, where possible, in consultation with market participants.

 7. Transactions by non-residents for the purpose of hedging interest rate risk –